 After this training, participants will be able to:

-- Assist clients in comparing one’s own “shame” and “carried shame” from the trauma of scapegoating and neglect/abandonment.
+- Explain the difference between one’s own shame and “carried shame” from the relational trauma of scapegoating and abandonment and/or neglect.

-- Use “Shame Reduction Work” with their clients in order to assist them in releasing the sense of worthlessness they took on from caregivers who were projecting their own sense of worthlessness onto them.
+- Specifically demonstrate “Shame Reduction Work” with clients to assist clients in releasing the sense of worthlessnes taken on from caregivers who projected their own sense of worthlessness onto them.

 Qualifications include a master’s or doctorate in a helping or educational profession, certification/state licenses, ordained clergy status and present employment in counseling services.
 Post Induction Therapy (PIT) Training is a prerequisite to the advanced Inner Child & Feeling Reduction Training.